briandudey/100-days-of-code/r1-log.md

 ### R1D12
 Feeling a bit overwhelmed with the amount of things I need to download and learn.
 Putting everything into practice is going to be a huge help.

+### R1D13
+Introduced to functionality of Node in a way that finally made sense.